PEER-TO-PEER IDENTIFICATION PROGRAM

 During the active phase, mentors begin to provide psychosocial and practical support to newly identified female West African SoTs through a guided integration process.
 By utilizing the information and skills gained through the training, mentors are able to support the integration of their Peers while receiving ongoing support as needed from the social worker who trained them.

-In the links to the right, field reports on the progress of the project can be found.
+In the links, field reports on the progress of the project can be found.
 They are especially geared towards communicating concrete challenges that face third country national SoTs as they pursue integration in their host countries and the mitigating actions taken to address these challenges.
 These reports are meant to be experientially based accounts.

 'This program gives me the opportunity to do the things that I’ve always wanted to do: to be able to help people who have the same stories, cultures, difficulties that I have.
 Listening to the story of the other peers and how they dealt with the trauma I experienced years ago, when I was in trouble and I thought it was my end, is a great help to me.
 Thanks to the trusted people who helped me, I can now help other women.
 Even if it is just a person, for me it will be a great experience.'

 'I was concerned that this experience would make me have flashbacks, but I am not living anymore in the past.
 I want to use my experience to listen and help other women who are experiencing similar processes to mine.'